 Yes!
-One dog is allowed.
+VanGo allows one well-behaved and trustworthy dog that will not chew or scratch up the classic ride.
 There is a $250 dog deposit.
-We recommend to add the VanGo Auto dog add-on package (with a seat cover, dog bed, pet dishes, treats, etc.) if you choose to travel with your pup.
+We recommend to add the VanGo Auto dog add-on package (with a seat cover, dog bed, pet dishes, outdoor/campsite leash, treats, etc.) if you choose to travel with your pup.
 Excessive mess on the seats will be charged for the extra cleaning.
 Please be transparent with us about traveling with your furry friend, otherwise there is an extra fee for not disclosing this information.

 What is required to drive a VanGo Auto Vanagon rental?

-Drivers must be 25-years old or older, have a valid driver’s license, and agree to the VanGo Auto Terms and Conditions.
+Drivers must be 25-years old or older, have a valid driver’s license, have insurance, and agree to the VanGo Auto Terms and Conditions.

 Where can I camp in my Vanagon rental?

 We suggest that you book your campground in advance especially in the high season and/or weekends.
 If you are searching last minute, we’ve compiled some sites to help, we recommend checking out private parks and campgrounds, US National Forest Campgrounds, US National Forest Dispersed Camping (IE no campground), & state campgrounds.
 If you are having no luck, check out a free/no reservation campground or lot at boondocking.
 You can always check out www.AirBnB.com for private land to stay on or sites like HipCamp.
 Each of VanGo Auto’s Vanagon rentals will have a pre-paid state park pass for Minnesota and Wisconsin.
 VanGo Auto wants our Vanagon renters to enjoy the parks and all that there is to offer.